-Approved Reviewed Revised ippioved TCVICVCu TC VISCU
+Approved Reviewed Revised

 The district may also require students to furnish musical instruments for participation in optional music courses that are not extracurricular activities.
 Students qualifying for free or reduced price lunches may be provided with a musical instrument of the school's choice.